wbamberg/slaughterhouse/README.md

 The function does not have to be added to the less privileged code's global window object.
 The privileged code can use [`createObjectIn`]() to create a new object in the other side, then export the function to that object.

+Note: one more thing worth to be mentioned, that during that function call the |this| object from content side will be always ignored

 ### Syntax ###

     exportFunction(func, targetScope, options)